Northern Lighthouse Board: Vessels

-The NLB operates two lighthouse lighthouse tenders/buoy tenders, known by the prefix Northern Lighthouse Vessel, or NLV. has been in service since 2000 and will in 2025 be replaced by the new Pole Star V. This vessel is being built in Spain by the Gondän company.
+The NLB operates two lighthouse tenders/buoy tenders, known by the prefix Northern Lighthouse Vessel, or NLV.
+NLV Pole Star has been in service since 2000 and is sceduled be replaced in 2026 by a vessel of the same name in 2026.

 The was delivered to the depot in Oban on 31 March 2007.
 This is the tenth Pharos, replacing the ninth Pharos which was sold in September 2006 for use as a Fishery Protection vessel for South Georgia and the South Sandwich Islands.